Benefits Available For Grandparents Raising Grandchildren

 Dependents

-Grandparents claiming grandchildren as dependents on their taxes improve eligibility for various government benefits mentioned above.
+Grandparents who claim grandchildren as dependents on their taxes improve their eligibility for various government benefits mentioned above.
 Many programs consider your Federal Poverty Level (FPL) percentage, which matrixes household size with income.

 Household SizeIncome Limit